shubham0809200/resume-builder/README.md

 # Resume Builder

 This is a simple Resume Builder.
-It have various pages
+It have various pages with MVVM architecture.
+It can create a resume with various fields and can be downloaded as a pdf file.

+It have update and delete functionality.
+It can also change the order of the fields with the created date.

 - Splash Screen
 - Sign In